 CCR Statistics Domestic Violence Agency Number of victims served.
 Number of victims provided shelter.
 Number of referrals made to other shelters.
 Number of repeat victimizations.
 Number of cases with children involved.
 Extent of abuse, fear, or threats.
 Arrests- Dual, victim arrests.
 Number of restraining orders applied for.
-Number of restraining orders received.
 Number of restraining orders dropped within first six months.
+Number of restraining order violations.
 Number of stalking cases.
 Number of community referrals.
 Information about victims (e.g., age, gender, ethnicity, disability).
 Relationship of perpetrators to victims.
 Number and types of services provided.
 Law Enforcement Number of dispatch 911/other calls for services.
 Number of calls resulting in arrest.
 Number of calls not resulting in arrest.
 Number of dual arrests.
 Proportion of male/female offenders.
 Number of calls in which children are involved or observe violence.
 Reasons for not arresting.
 Number of calls with alcohol involved.
 Number of cases assigned for investigation.
 Number of cases submitted to the district attorney for review.
+Number of cases prosecuted.
 Number of domestic violence homicides.
 Information about victims (e.g., age, gender, ethnicity, disability).
-Information about perpetrators (e.g., age, gender, ethnicity, disability).
 Prosecution Number of cases referred by law enforcement agencies annually.
 Number of case filings.
 Number of plea negotiations and sentences.
 Enhanced sentences for repeat offenders.
 Number of trials.
 Number of cases by disposition (e.g., guilty, not guilty, no contest, mistrial).
 Average and range of number of days from case filing to disposition.
 Number referred to batterers' treatment or education program.
 Number and severity of repeat offenses among those who have: a.
 Been referred.
 Successfully completed treatment of repeat offenses among those who have: a.
 Been referred. b.
 Successfully completed treatment.